CogentRedTester/My-Powershell-Scripts/README.md

                Change-Refresh [monitor number/name] [width] [height] [refreshrate]

+Elevate-Shell - launches an administrator powershell window and closes the current window

 Get-IP-Info.ps1 - prints information about the computers external ip

 Get-Network-Devices - prints list of devices connected to the local network